muhammadsulemanroy/muhammadsulemanroy/README.md

 ## My Journey

-My learning journey began at SkipQ organization, where I immersed myself in a boot camp.
-After 5 months of dedication, I gained foundational skills in MERN stack development.
-Following my progress, I embarked on an internship at Cyberevangelists, a tech company based in Lahore, Pakistan.
+My learning journey began at Skylarks It Solutions organization, where I immersed myself.
+After More Than 1 Year of dedication, I gained foundational skills in MERN stack development.
 My time there further honed my skills and introduced me to the practical world of MERN stack development.

-Currently, I'm a junior MERN stack developer at Adroittech, a remote-working company headquartered in Germany.
-This role has allowed me to continue learning and applying my skills on an international stage.
+Currently, I'm a MERN stack developer at Sylarks It Solutions.
+This role has allowed me to continue learning and applying my skills.